chhjel/HealthCheck/README.md

 * Tests module that allows given backend methods to be executed in a UI to check the status of integrations, run utility methods and other things.
 * Messages module where latest sent messages from the system can be viewed, optionally along with any error message.
 Can be used for e.g. outgoing mail and sms.
 * Endpoint Control module to set request limits for decorated endpoints, as well as viewing some request statistics.
+* IP Whitelist module to handle blocking everything except for configurable whitelisted ips & sections of the site.
 * Overview module where registed events that can be shown in a status interface, e.g. showing the stability of integrations.
 * Audit module where actions from other modules are logged.
 * Data repeater module that can store and retry sending/recieving data with modifications.